yehiarasheed/processing4/README.md

 For assistance with your own sketches, projects, or code, please post your question on the Processing forum: https://discourse.processing.org/.
 Our community is full of experienced developers and knowledgeable users who are eager to help.
 Before you post, please take a moment to read the [guidelines on asking questions](https://discourse.processing.org/t/guidelines-asking-questions/2147) to make sure you get the best possible help.
 We’re incredibly grateful for the support and knowledge shared by everyone on the forum over the years.

 ## Contributing to Processing
 We welcome new contributors.
-The work on Processing 4.0 was done by a [tiny number of people](https://github.com/processing/processing4/graphs/contributors?from=2019-10-01&to=2022-08-09&type=c).
-Every contribution helps!

 If you want to fix a bug that's been bothering you or want to give back to the project, you're in the right place!

+For detailed guidelines on how to contribute, please refer to our [CONTRIBUTING.md].

+## Building Processing

+Building Processing locally on your machine will let you troubleshoot and make sure your contributions work as intended before submitting them to this repository.
+It also gives you the flexibility to experiment and learn more about how Processing is structured.

+For a quick start:
+1. Fork and clone the repository.
+1. Open it in IntelliJ IDEA.
+1. Install the required Ant plugin.
+1. Hit Run.

-To get started, clone this repository to your machine and build the code.
-For instructions, check out our guide on [How to Build Processing](build/README.md).
+For more information and detailed instructions, follow our [How to Build Processing](build/README.md) guide.

-### Structure of the Repository
-The Processing software consists of two main parts:

-1. **The Core Library:** This includes essential components such as the graphics renderer, event handling, input/output (I/O) functions, and mathematical utilities.
-2. **The Processing Development Environment (PDE):** This includes a text editor, a pre-processor, a contributions manager, and other tools to assist with writing and managing code.

-### About the Processing 4.0 release
+## About the Processing 4.0 release

 We've moved to a new repository for the 4.0 release so that we could cull a lot of the accumulated mess of the last 20 years.
 This made `git clone` (and most other `git` operations) a lot faster.